 The Society has registered a standard form of training contract, designed to make the process of completion of the contract as straightforward as possible.
 This came into effect on 1 June 2017.
 You can find a copy of the extract of the Deed of Declaration further down on the left hand side of this page.

 Once you have completed your contract, please send to;

 The Society would advise that you send your application by either recorded delivery or “signed for”.

 Until a training contract has been registered by the Society, trainees will not have full access to the PEAT2 section on our website.
 This will mean they cannot access their TCPD Log or upload their Quarterly Performance Reviews (PQPRs), even if they are receiving automatic reminder emails from one of the Society's email accounts.

 Secondments and assignations

 An assignation means to move your traineeship from one firm to another, whereas during a secondment your employer retains responsibility for your training but seconds you to another office for part of your training.

-    Assignations are possible during the traineeship, but you cannot do so within the last 3 months.
-If you wish to change firms in the last 3 months of your training, you might want to consider a secondment.
-You must give the Education, Training and Qualifications Department at least ten working days notice when requesting an assignation or secondment.
+Assignations are possible during the traineeship, but you cannot do so within the final three months.
+If you wish to change firms in the final three months of your training, you might want to consider a secondment.
+You must give the Education, Training and Qualifications Department at least 10 working days notice when requesting an assignation or secondment.
 All parties to the contract must email or write to us to confirm their consent to the proposed assignation or secondment.

 Any further questions on these processes are to be directed to firstname.lastname@example.org.